 I have professional massage practitioners that provide honest, "been there,done that" answers from years of actually practicing massage on a daily basis.

 I realized that there were plenty of massage websites online, plenty of people sharing their opinions of massage therapy products and services, but questioned if they were promoting products and/or services that they really trusted or if they promoted for the commissions.

 I never wanted to be a massage therapist, in fact, I thought I would be a physician, or at least someone who helped people heal on a daily basis.

 But, life takes us in directions we never thought we would go!

 After my kids were born, I wanted a job that could make a decent salary to help support my family, while still allowing me to be at home if they needed me.
 A home office massage practice gave me that opportunity.

-With the creation of this site, I hope to help you...empower you with video information about massage, schools, techniques, jobs, and product reviews you can use in your home (or practice) to relieve pain.
+With the creation of this site, I hope to help you...empower you with information about massage therapy, schools, techniques, jobs, and product reviews you can use in your home or practice to relieve pain.